Journalist, writer, reporter.

 As a journalist, I set out to tell stories, not just report facts.
-I aim to cover the issues no one else is covering and amplify the voices of people who would otherwise remain silent.
-I have a passion for local feature and investigative reporting as well as environmental and international coverage.
+I aim to cover the issues no one else is covering and amplify the voices of people who would otherwise be overlooked.

-I was born and raised in the Bay Area of California to a family of Russian immigrants who told stories of media censorship and poor living conditions in the former Soviet Union.
-These experiences motivated me to pursue journalism as a career, particularly when it comes to reporting on social issues and speaking truth to power through investigations.
+I was born and raised in the Bay Area of California to a family of Russian immigrants who told stories of media censorship in the former Soviet Union.
+These experiences motivated me to pursue journalism as a career, particularly when it comes to covering underreported issues of social justice and the environment.

-I'm a writer at heart but love supplementing my pieces with photography, videos, graphics and social media.
-Over the years I've worked to gain familiarity with public records and incorporate data journalism into my reporting.
+I'm a writer at heart but love supplementing my pieces with photography and videos, along with public records and data journalism.

-In my free time I love finding new places to hike and — believe it or not — reading the news.
+In my free time I love finding new places to hike and catching up on my endlessly expanding list of articles to read.